shravan-padakanti/scala-3/Parallel-Two-phase-Construction.md

 Most data structures can be constructed in parallel using **two-phase construction**.

+Previously we insisted that a combiner and the resulting collection have the **same** underlying data structure.
+For example, we assume that a combiner that produces an array must internally contain an array at the point when its combine method is called.

 The intermediate data structure is a data structure that: